curious-pumpkin/curious-pumpkin/README.md

 ## Hi there 👋

 This GitHub Account is primarily for documenting my learning history.
-It allows me to showcase interesting non-work related projects, keep track of my learning journey, and allows me to reference back to the content as I need it.
+It allows me to showcase interesting non-work related projects, keep track and be consistent in my learning journey, and allows me to reference back to the content as I need it.

 <!--
 **curious-pumpkin/curious-pumpkin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.